 The Kentucky Derby is the most popular betting race in the United States.
 It is the Super Bowl of horse racing and creates considerable media attention and interest from casual sports fans and bettors along with industry insiders and horsemen.
 Known as “The most exciting two minutes in sports,” the Kentucky Derby generates huge betting action as America’s most wagered-on horse race.
 The Sport of Kings has clearly generated an interest from the casual fan when it comes to the Kentucky Derby, as wagering records, live attendance and Derby telecast viewership are at all-time highs.
-Here, we look at Kentucky Derby betting odds and much more.
+Here, we look at the latest betting odds and much more.